htrgouvea/research/_pages/about.md

 ## About

-Security Researcher based in São Paulo (BRA) with Software Engineering background and 5 years of experience in the offensive security industry.
+Security Researcher based in São Paulo (BR) with Software Engineering background and 5+ years of experience in the offensive security industry.
 Research focus of Gouvêa is vulnerability discovery in applications/services and exploit development - was reported vulnerabilities to incurable companies like Activision, Nubank, Oracle, D-Link and other companies not as famous, but as incredible as.

 During this journey, Gouvêa share some of research notes [on your blog;](/)